VOLTS

 Attribute Description

-type Media check type: currently only sox
+type Media check type: sox, sox_st, or fpcalc

 file Path to file (must use /output/ prefix)